txping/AEGD/README.md

 * AEGD: {0.1, 0.2, 0.3, 0.4}
 * AEGDW: {0.6, 0.7, 0.8, 0.9}

 We note that the above setting for initial step size is calibrated for training complex deep networks.
-In this scenario, best step size for AEGD usually falls into {0.2, 0.3} while for AEGDW is {0.7, 0.9}.
 In general, suitable step sizes for AEGD(W) are slightly larger than those for SGDM.
 The best initial step size for each method in a certain task are given in respective plots in our paper to ease your reproduction.

 Followings are examples to train ResNet-56 on CIFAR-10 using AEGD with a learning rate of 0.3